max630/git-push-update/README.md

 ###Usage:

-      git push-update [options] <remoteName> <remoteBranch> [<source>...]
+      git push-update [options] <source>...

-`<remoteName>` is the name of registered remote repository where you want to push your changes to. <remoteBranch> is branch which you want to update with your commits.

-**NOTE**: Be careful to not to push to wrong branch, if it succeeds without conflict then there is no additional check, the commits will go there.
-This is especially bad for **`merge`** type, because it may create incorrect ancestry relation which look ugly in revision graph and will affect later merges.
+`<source>` are the commit which you wish to push, it depends on update type what is accepted there.

 ###Options: